 The magic and summon animations also have gotten flashier and longer as the series progressed.
 What used to take nothing more than a few seconds to watch Bahamut blast every enemy on the field in the earlier games evolved to an extended sequence showing Bahamut flying up high in the sky, charging his attack, and then watching the attack shoot down to the ground and explode on all enemies.
 Depending on the game, some players may find it easier and faster to level grind and just smash everything with swords than to use powerful magic that takes a while to finish its animations.

 Kingdom Hearts does this to a smaller extent than Final Fantasy.
 The first game has bosses that have about 300-1500 HP (according to the Guide) which are represented by bars.
 A boss with four was considered a lot, and the Bonus Boss Sephiroth has about six.
-Meanwhile in Birth by Sleep?
-There are enemies with a lot more than just four health bars, even if the health bars deplete faster after II.
-(This includes Chain of Memories for the PS2)
+Meanwhile in Birth By Sleep?
+There are enemies with a lot more than just four health bars, even if the health bars deplete faster after II. (this includes Chain of Memories)

 During Nintendo's E3 2010 Presentation, while Reggie Fils-Aime mainly placed emphasis on the social element of Dragon Quest IX, he does have this to say about the rest of the game's content:

 "You could describe it just by the numbers: with 120 mini-quests and additional wi-fi mini-quests, over 300 monsters, over 900 items to customize your character, and an infinite number of randomly generated treasure maps.
 But that would be selling it short."